daltong95/daltong95/README.md

 - 👋 Hi, I’m @daltong95
 - 👀 I’m interested in ...
-Video Games, VFX, Programming, Drawing, Music, Cooking, Battletech,
+Computers, Coding,
 - 🌱 I’m currently learning ...
 Full Stack Development and Mobile Architect and programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...